MetaLint: Easy-to-Hard Generalization for Code Linting: Method Additional Details

-We use the following hyperparameters for performing inference with the baseline LLMs: \\ \textbf{Open Source LLMs:} We perform nucleus sampling with 8192 max-new tokens, temperature of 0.7, top-p (cumulative probability threshold) of 0.95 and seed of 42 (to promote reproducibility). \\ \textbf{Closed Source LLMs:} We use the chat completion OpenAI API with max tokens of 1024 for GPT-4.1 and GPT-4o and max completion tokens of 3000 for o3-mini and o4-mini.
+We use the following hyperparameters for performing inference with the baseline LLMs and \textsc{MetaLint} trained models: \\ \textbf{Open Source LLMs:} We perform nucleus sampling with 8192 max-new tokens, temperature of 0.7, top-p (cumulative probability threshold) of 0.95, and seed of 42 (to promote reproducibility). \\ \textbf{Closed Source LLMs:} We use the chat completion OpenAI API with max tokens of 1024 for GPT-4.1 and GPT-4o and max completion tokens of 3000 for o3-mini and o4-mini.
 We use default parameters for everything else (temperature of 1 and top-p of 1, no presence penalty).
+For GPT-5, we use 8192 max completion tokens and high reasoning effort.

 Additionally, we use an expanded prompt (Baseline Inference Prompt) compared to the one used for \textsc{MetaLint}, specifically adding more details about output formatting to ensure all baselines have a fair chance and do not suffer performance drops due to formatting mismatches.
-For the same reason, we also allow certain relaxations in output formatting during evaluation on the PEP Hard Idiom Benchmark.
+For the same reason, we also allow certain relaxations in output formatting during evaluation on the PEP Hard Best Practice Benchmark.